 Before We Arrived

 As soon as I contacted Country Kids, I knew my family would be in good hands.
-Sylvain, who bought the property in 2015 and runs it his wife, Laure, answered all of my questions promptly and in perfect English.
-(English, in fact, is the official language of Country Kids, and most of the front-of-house staff is Brits, as were the original owners.)
+Sylvain, who bought the property in 2015 and runs it with his wife, Laure, answered all of my questions promptly and in perfect English.
+(English, in fact, is the official language of Country Kids, and most of the front-of-house staff are Brits, as were the original owners.)
 “Farmer Syl,” as we came to call him, described the accommodations and the amenities and promised a relaxing time for all.
 As he put it, “You will not have to lift a finger.”

 With four 3-bedroom apartments and one 2-bedroom apartment in the Old Dairy, a 5-bedroom Farm House (perfect for a family reunion or friends traveling together), and a 2-bedroom cottage, Country Kids is the size of a boutique hotel and can accommodate 16–18 adults and 18–20 children.
 On-site activities for kiddos include mini-golf, a heated pool with waterslide, tennis, a mini soccer field, a zip line, a trampoline, and of course the farm animals (goats, pigs, sheep, chickens, bunnies, donkeys, and a horse, are just a 5 minute tractor ride away and the kids go with Sylvain to feed them every morning.)
 For the adults, there is an on-site wine cellar that hosts wine tastings from local vineyards, yoga, a spa, an adults-only pool, and excellent childcare at the crèche or kids club from 10am-5pm.
 We booked the 2-bedroom apartment in the “Old Dairy” and started to count down the days till our vacation.